+Linux 2.4 Limited support.

-- 1. With Windows NT 4.0, there are some issues with older service packs.
-We recommend to install service pack 6a. - 2.
-For Linux 2.6, we strongly recommend using version 2.6.13 or higher for better performance.
+- Linux 2.6 All versions/editions are fully supported.
+We strongly recommend using version 2.6.13 or higher for better performance.
 However, version 2.6.18 (and some 2.6.17 versions) introduced a race condition that can cause boot crashes in VirtualBox; if you must use a kernel >= 2.6.17, we advise to use 2.6.19 or later.
+Guest Additions are available. - Solaris 10, OpenSolaris Fully supported, Guest Additions are available with a limited feature set.5 - FreeBSD Limited support.
+Guest Additions are not available yet. - OpenBSD Versions 3.7 and 3.8 are supported.
+Guest Additions are not available yet. - OS/2 Warp 4.5 Requires hardware virtualization to be enabled.
+We officially support MCP2 only; other OS/2 versions may or may not work.
+Guest Additions are available with a limited feature set.6